Three Lions (song): Themes

 Unlike those of most football songs, the lyrics speak not of unbounded optimism for victory but instead of how, since England's victory in the 1966 FIFA World Cup, every tournament has ended in dashed hopes.
 However, the failures have not dampened the feeling that England could succeed again ("Three lions on a shirt / Jules Rimet still gleaming / Thirty years of hurt / never stopped me dreaming").
 Baddiel said the song was "really about magical thinking.
 About assuming we are going to lose, reasonably, based on experience, but hoping that somehow we won't."

 Despite the failures of the past, each tournament is greeted with fresh hopes that this might be the year they do it again: "I know that was then, but it could be again", and the song's chorus proclaimed that "It's coming home, it's coming home, it's coming, football's coming home" which refers, like the tournament's slogan, "Football comes home", to the invention of the modern game in England.
 Following England's success at the 2022 Women's Euro, Baddiel said: "I'm very happy to think the song would, in a way, be put to bed."

+Critical reception

+Mark Roland from Melody Maker wrote, "It has been left to Ian Broudie to come up with a curiously Slade-esque theme to celebrate the impending Championships.
+Once you have heard it a couple of time, you'll want to mace anyone who sings it."
+In December 1996, Melody Maker ranked "Three Lions" number 44 in their list of "Singles of the Year", adding, "The best footie anthem of all time, and you know it.
+Buoyant, blissful and brilliant, until that irritating bit at the end."

+Commercial reception

+The Britpop phenomenon was at its peak in 1996, and the Lightning Seeds were one of its leading acts, so their involvement gave the song very wide appeal.
+It reached number one on the singles chart, and as England progressed to the semi-finals, stadiums around the country echoed to the sound of fans singing the song after English victories over Scotland, the Netherlands and Spain.
+It was so popular that even other teams liked it.
+England faced Germany in the semi-finals, and Jürgen Klinsmann said later that the Germans were singing the song themselves on the way to the stadium, and the German team and the crowd sang the song as they paraded the trophy on the Römer balcony in Frankfurt.
+The single as a result reached number 49 on the German Singles Chart.
+Broudie said he was shocked to hear German fans singing the song after beating England at Euro 96.
+The song was later sung by Germany fans during their team's first appearance at the new Wembley in 2007.